 Threat management.
-The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states.
+The process of detecting threats and responding to them with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired states.

-Note.- See Attachment C to Chapter 3 of the Procedures for Air Navigation Services - Training (PANS-TRG, Doc 9868) and Circular 314 - Threat and Error Management (TEM) in Air Traffic Control for a description of undesired states.
+Note.- See Chapter 6 of Part II, Section I of the Procedures for Air Navigation Services - Training (PANS-TRG, Doc 9868) and Circular 314 - Threat and Error Management (TEM) in Air Traffic Control for a description of undesired states.